burhanelgun/MissedCallCenter/README.md

 ```

 ### Save phone
-Saving a phone for a created user: Send POST request to http://localhost:8085/savePhone URL
+Saving a phone for a created user: Send POST request to http://localhost:8085/savePhone

-By providing a JSON simular to this: (The id have to be same with id of respond of saveUser endpoint.)
+Sample JSON request: (The id have to be same with id of respond of saveUser endpoint.)
 ```JSON
 {
     "id": 1,